Journalists hit as Israel fired at Lebanon were clearly marked as press, CNN analysis shows - KESQ

 Christina Assi, a journalist for Agence France Presse, was later seen in video of the aftermath lying on the ground with leg wounds.

-Reuters videographer Issam Abdallah was found dead after the attack.
-He had been operating the live signal that recorded the fateful moment, Reuters said.
+Abdallah, a videographer for Reuters, was found dead after the attack.
+He had been operating the live signal that recorded the fateful moment, the news agency said.

+Without naming Abdallah, IDF spokesman Lt.
+Col. Richard Hecht said on Saturday his death was “a tragic thing,” which they are “very sorry for,” but did not admit it was an Israeli strike that took his life.
+He added that they have “visuals” of the incident and are cross examining them.

 Social media posts show that the victims were clearly identifiable as media.
 In the hour before the attack, Assi posted a video on her Instagram stories showing the whole group wearing helmets and protective vests clearly labeled as “Press.”